Tuesday 28th

 Thursday 23rd

-As with yesterday, traps were only placed out of the wind in sheltered areas of the Elms and Waldershare Gully.
-Two LEDs in the ELms had 21 moths of 13 species with highlights of White-spotted Pug, a Chocolate-tip and a Pale Mottled Willow.
+As with yesterday, traps were only placed out of the wind in sheltered areas of The Elms and Waldershare Gully.
+Two LEDs in The Elms had 21 moths of 13 species with highlights of White-spotted Pug, a Chocolate-tip, and a Pale Mottled Willow.
 An Actinic in Waldershare Gully had nine moths of seven.

 Wednesday 22nd

-A strong north-easterly is playing havoc with the moth trapping so traps were only placed in the Elms.
+A strong north-easterly is playing havoc with the moth trapping so traps were only placed in The Elms.
 There were 12 moths of eight species including our first Spectacle and Shuttle-shaped Darts of the year.

 Monday 20th

 The clear nights have returned and numbers dropped accordingly to 13 moths of seven species around the Car Park where Chocolate-tip was the highlight.
-LEDs in the shelter of the Elms performed much better with 30 moths of 13 species.
+LEDs in the shelter of The Elms performed much better with 30 moths of 13 species.
 Two Golden-rod Pugs were scarce records for the Recording Area however are likely very overlooked.

 Sunday 19th